OpenFAST/openfast/docs/source/dev/performance.rst

-Performance Profiling and Optimization
+Performance-Profiling and Optimization
 ======================================
-The OpenFAST team has been engaged in performance profiling and optimization work in an effort to improve the time-to-solution performance for the most computationally expensive use cases.
-This work is supported by Intel through its designation of NREL as a Parallel Computing Center (IPCC).
-Further, Envision Energy has continuously contributed code and expertise in this area.
+The OpenFAST team has been engaged in performance-profiling and optimization work in an effort to improve the time-to-solution performance for the most computationally expensive use cases.
+This work is supported by Intel® through its designation of NREL as an
+`Intel® Parallel Computing Center (IPCC) <https://software.intel.com/en-us/ipcc>`_.

 Approach
 --------
 The general mechanisms identified for performance improvements in OpenFAST are:

-- Intel compiler suite and math kernel library
+- Intel® compiler suite and Intel® Math Kernel Library (Intel® MKL)
 - Algorithmic improvements
-- Memory access optimization enabling more efficient cache usage
+- Memory-access optimization enabling more efficient cache usage
 - Data type alignment allowing for SIMD vectorization
 - Multhithreading with OpenMP